phoenix-rtos/phoenix-rtos-doc/quickstart/sparcv8leon-gr716-mini.md

 After copying is done, reset the board to start the operating system.
 To reboot, write `reboot` command in the `plo` console or press the reset button on the board.

-## Using Phoenix-RTOS
+## Using Feniks-RTOS

-After reboot, Phoenix-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.
+After reboot, Feniks-RTOS will be launched and the `psh` shell command prompt will appear in the terminal.

 ![Image](_images/gr716-start.png)